-There were no share repurchases during the three months ended March 31, 2024 and 2023.
-Since the inception of all stock repurchase programs (starting in August 2015), the Company has repurchased 13,937,188 shares of common stock for \$1,028,892 (at an average cost per share of \$73.82).
-The Company has periodically reissued shares out of Treasury stock, including for earnout payments.
+During the second quarter of 2024, the Company repurchased 355,640 shares of common stock for \$50,609.
+There were no share repurchases under the program during the first quarter of 2024.
+There were no share repurchases during the first and second quarters of 2023.
+Since the inception of all stock repurchase programs (starting in August 2015), the Company has repurchased 14,292,828 shares of common stock for \$1,079,501 (at an average cost per share of \$75.53).
+The Company has periodically reissued shares out of Treasury stock, including for acquisition earnout payments.